imarri01/vertexai-automl-forecasting-lhl/README.md

    ```

 4. **Run the Notebooks**:

-   - Begin with `EDA.ipynb` to explore the data.
+   - Start with `GoogleCloudEnvSetup.ipynb` for environment setup
-   - Proceed to `model_development_and_prediction.ipynb` for model building and deployment.
+   - Then proceed to `EDA.ipynb` to explore the data.
-   - Finish with `results_dataset.ipynb` to analyze the forecasted results.
+   - Proceed to and finish with `model_development_and_prediction.ipynb` for model building, deployment and to analyze the forecasted results.

 ### Running the Streamlit App